grossen/eduantech.docpad/src/render/about.html.md

 Now let's check some info about my website:

 - It was built using DocPad, the Node.js based static website generator.
-- It is being hosted by my good friend, [Daniel Voogsgerd](https://github.com/DanielVoogsgerd) and his company [RealiseWeb](http://realiseweb.nl).
-Instead of giving you a server that works with everything, he provides you with a server that works for *you* and *your* needs.
+- It is being hosted by GitHub Pages, so thanks GitHub!

 If you want to contact me for whatever reason please go to my [Contact Me](/contact.html) page.